chakulatechnologies/limali/README.md

 3. AI Model for Overcoming Language Barriers

-FarmSmart AI uses a language model (Gemini) to ensure that insights are communicated effectively across diverse farmer populations.
+FarmMarket AI uses a language model (Gemini) to ensure that insights are communicated effectively across diverse farmer populations.
 This model is used only for explanation and translation, not for price prediction.

 The language model addresses: